KseniiaPrytkova/adopt-them/README.md

 The design of this project is a product of my imagination.
 Do not judge strictly 😱

-## What has been implemented:
+## What has been done:
-- [x] pagination for list of pets avalibale for adoption;
+- [x] smooth pagination for the list of pets available for adoption; elements appear one by one with a slight delay, and smooth scrolling to the top of the container with elements is added for a comfortable user experience;
-- [x] ability to change theme (2 choices available), theme will be saved even if the user reloads the page - `localStorage` usage;
+- [x] theme switching capability (2 choices available); selected theme will persist even after page reloads, using localStorage;
-- [x] when the user adopts a pet, this pet will appear above the search form and will remain even if the user refreshes the page - usage of `useContext` and `localStorage`;
+- [x] adopted pets are displayed above the search form and will remain even after page refreshes - `useContext` and `localStorage`;
-- [x] use [`Intersection Observer API`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to perform animation when the user reaches a particular part of the web app; 2 hooks were created (for simplicity to readon about and, debbuging and usgae in general) - one to play the animation 1 time during the life of the entire web application (until a full reload), and the second - to be able to animate every time the element intersects.
-Implementation is [here](#observers).
+- [x] implementation of [`Intersection Observer API`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to trigger animations when the user reaches specific parts of the web app; two hooks were created for simplicity, debugging, and general usage - one to play the animation once during the entire web application's lifetime (until a full reload), and another to animate every time the element intersects.
+Implementation can be found [here](#observers);
-- [x] the search form provides the ability to search for animals by animal type and breed (the list of breeds depends on the type of animal and appears when the animal type is selected);
+- [x] the search form allows users to search for animals by type and breed (the list of breeds is dependent on the animal type and appears when an animal type is selected);
-- [x] use `react-query` for API call to minimize efffects in the code;
+- [x] `react-query` is used for API calls to minimize effects in the code;
+- [x] smooth scrolling to the top of the Animal detail container is provided for a comfortable user experience.
+When returning to the homepage, users will land on the top of the container with animals and on the page where they previously stopped;

-### custom hooks for Intersection Observer API use <a id="observers"></a>:
+## Custom Hooks for Using Intersection Observer API <a id="observers"></a>:
+### 🛸 Managing animations to occur only once per lifetime of web app:
-in this case I am using Intersection Observer API for animations.
-To animate once per lifetime of web app I am using `React Context` to memorize DOM elements that have been already animated in object
+In this case, the `Intersection Observer API` is used for animations.
+The `React Context` is used to keep track of DOM elements that have already been animated by storing their `id` within an object:

 ```JSX
 import { createContext, useState } from 'react';